ajeetkumarAI/AWS_EC2_Instant_Deployment_Using_Docker_FastAPI_Implementatiom_Guide/README.md

 # Enable Docker to start automatically whenever the server reboots
 sudo systemctl enable docker

-# Add user 'ubuntu' to the docker group
-# so that user can run docker commands without using sudo every time
+# Add ubuntu user to docker group to run docker without sudo
 sudo usermod -aG docker ubuntu

 # Log out and back in for group change to take effect